Mausumi-Nanda/optiva-inc-demo-hugo-cms/site/content/products/_index.md

         - UC"
       plan: GOLD
       price: '?'
-    - description: It's Gold and Diamonds.
+    - description: It is Gold and Diamonds.
       items:
         - Release Notes
         - Design Documentation